 - Updates: Hotfixes or product updates that resolve issues or add features to your Site.
 Updates are displayed in blue.

-Alerts are displayed in the health report by component.
-To view the alerts for a component, click the component's icon on the Health Report page and then click the component's machine name to expand the list.
+Alerts are displayed on the Health Alerts page by component.
+To view the alerts for a component, click the component's icon on the Health Alerts page and then click the component's machine name to expand the list.
 When you select an alert, Smart Check displays additional information such as alert description, affected components, fix recommendations, and links to applicable Citrix Knowledge Center articles.

-By hiding alerts, you can manage what Smart Check displays in your Site's health report at any given time.
+Hiding alerts allows you to manage what Smart Check displays at any given time.
 For example, if you want to defer addressing an issue or update, and you don't want to be reminded of it each time Smart Check runs health checks, you can hide the alert.

 When you hide an alert, Smart Check removes it from view for all affected components in your Site and for all users of your Smart Tools account.
-Hidden alerts are not deleted from your health report, but they are subtracted from the total number that Smart Check displays.
+Hidden alerts are not deleted, but they are subtracted from the total number that Smart Check displays on the Health Alerts page.
 Hidden alerts are not included in Smart Check's email notifications.

-Restoring a hidden alert displays all occurrences of the alert as normal entries in your Site's health report and adds them to the total number of errors and warnings.
+Restoring a hidden alert displays all occurrences of the alert as normal entries in the alerts list and adds them to the total number of errors and warnings.
 Restored alerts are also included in Smart Check's email notifications.

 To restore a hidden alert

-- Click the Site Options menu button and select View Hidden Alerts.
+- Click the Site Options menu button and select Show Hidden Alerts.

 - Select the alert and click Restore Alert.
-Smart Check refreshes the health report and displays the restored alert as a normal, undimmed entry for each affected component.
+Smart Check refreshes the alerts list and displays the restored alert as a normal, undimmed entry for each affected component.